What’s the Difference between a Podiatrist (DPM) or Medical Doctor (MD)

 What’s the difference between a DPM and an MD when it comes to treating foot, ankle, and lower leg problems?
-Would it surprise you to learn that DPMs -- doctors of podiatric medicine -- are far more than simply foot doctors?
-While a medical doctor may be trained to treat a wide array of problems and complaints, only podiatrists are thoroughly and specifically trained to treat the lower legs, feet, and ankles.
-Many podiatrists are trained to treat the patient as a whole person, integrating care of the legs, feet, and ankles, to meet the patient’s needs in ways that support the entire body and the patient’s ability to live a full life.
+Would it surprise you to learn that DPMs - doctors of podiatric medicine - are far more than simply foot doctors?
+A medical doctor is trained to treat a wide array of problems and complaints.
+Only podiatrists are thoroughly and specifically trained to treat the lower legs, feet, and ankles.

 Summer heat can be brutal and we’ve been experiencing extremely high temperatures so far this year in the Kansas City area.
 Prolonged periods of abnormally hot weather can cause foot, ankle, and lower leg problems.
 When temperatures soar into the high 90s and above, many people experience water retention, also known as heat-related edema.
 While this water retention occurs all over the body, gravity makes the swelling more obvious in the feet, ankles, and lower legs.

 Let’s face it, feet can get pretty gnarly if not properly taken care of.
 Heels get dry and need exfoliation.
 Skin gets dry and needs moisturizing.
 Nails need polishing to look presentable in summer sandals.
 Professional pedicures are a great way to keep your feet in tiptop shape, but how do you know if they are safe?
 There are health risks associated with foot soaking, nail trimming, and cuticle clipping in a salon where hundreds of other feet are serviced.